Sangita Myska: Awards

-In 2007, European Voice magazine named Myska as one of Europe's fifty most influential people because of the light that she had shed on child trafficking.
-Her work on the issue also won her a place on the longlist of the 2007 Amnesty International Journalism Awards.
-In 2012, the Women of the Future Programme (International) named her Asian Woman of the Year in the Media, again because of her trafficking report, but also because of her coverage of the London riots of 2011 and their aftermath.
+Her report into child trafficking led her to receive multiple awards: in 2007, European Voice magazine named Myska as one of Europe's 50 most influential people because of it; the report also won her a place on the longlist of the 2007 Amnesty International Journalism Awards; in 2012, the Women of the Future Programme (International) named her Asian Woman of the Year in the Media because of it, but also because of her coverage of the London riots of 2011 and their aftermath.
 In 2014, her radio work on the consequences of childlessness was acknowledged by a place among the finalists for the Journalist of the Year and Investigation of the Year awards bestowed by the Asian Media Group.